Keyj33k/ReverseShell/README.md

 After saving your custom backdoor you can test it:

-- On the attacking machine:
+- On the attacker machine:
 ```
 nc -lnvp 5003
 ```